OpenRailAssociation/osrd/core/README.md

 instead of nested object (the plan being to enable possible future FFI there).
 The downside is that we can't just view object properties in the debugger, but the functions in `DebugViewers` can map IDs to nested objects for this purpose.

+We do our best to type numerical values, using inlined value types such as `Distance` or `Duration`.
+Type mismatches would fail to compile.
+Object offsets are typed with the reference object, using `Offset<T>`.

 Requests processed by the worker can be written to disk by setting these environments variables to true: `LOG_STDCM_REQUESTS`, `LOG_PATHFINDING_REQUESTS`,